Flexibility at work: not just a summer perk

 But let’s be clear: flexibility isn’t, and shouldn’t be, just for parents, or for summer

-As our Senior Employer Brand Consultant Kuba Trzcinski puts it: “I’m not a parent – so what about me?”
+As my colleague, and Senior Employer Brand Consultant Kuba Trzcinski puts it: “I’m not a parent – so what about me?

 And Kuba’s point is important.
 Flexibility isn’t just about being a parent; it’s about being a person.
 People get sick, they travel and they need downtime.
 Life doesn’t only throw curveballs in August.
 A flexible workplace needs to account for the February flu, the October burnout, and the everyday responsibilities that don’t fit neatly into a seasonal box.